ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 Page 20 - Version 1.4 of NetStandard.Library now includes support for the Universal Windows Platform (UAP).
 See the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md ".NET Platform Standard").
 New is version 1.6 which includes support for .NET 4.6.3 and .NET Core 1.0.

 Page 22 - Note, inside the note *dotnet compile* is mentioned.
-This should be *dotnet build*
+This should be *dotnet build

+Page 23 - the table lists *7.0" for Entity Framework.
+It should be *Core 1.0* instead

 ## Chapter 3 - Objects and Types